emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

      git merge --ff-only branch/2023-01-06/speed-hax

-   The ``--ff-only`` flag ensures there have been no changes on master since step 5, so that the testing is valid for master, and we do not create a second merge commit.
-If this fails, go back to step 5.
+   The ``--ff-only`` flag ensures there have been no changes on master since merging (step 4), so that the testing is valid for master, and we do not create a second merge commit.
+If this fails, go back to merging (step 4).

 8. Push master and the branch to Perforce via Git Fusion::